1Strategy/cfn-vscode-tasks/README.md

 ### Deploying

  Although normally used for things like compiling Go code, or transpiling TypeScript into JavaScript, you can also define any custom task as a "build" task.
 I've defined the AWS CloudFormation `deploy` task as the default Build task.
-On a Mac, hitting `Cmd + Shift + B` runs the default Build task.
+Hitting `Cmd + Shift + B` on a Mac, or `Ctrl + Shift + B` on Windows/Linux runs the default Build task.
 This gives you a simple key combination to deploy your CloudFormation template right from your editor.
 It opens a new VSCode terminal panel to display the results of deploying your stack.

 ### Showing the Stack Outputs